Roast Potatoes with Harissa and Garlic

 Salt and freshly ground black pepper

 For the base heat oil in a large heavy-based pan and add all the vegetables.
 Cook gently for 10-15 mins, stirring regularly, until softened.
 Add the lentils and stock then simmer for half an hour or until the lentils are just tender.
 Add a little more water as necessary.
 When lentils are cooked and most of the liquid has disappeared add the vinegar and continue to cook for a few minutes, stirring.
 Season to taste.
+If using canned lentils, add them later, when the vegetables are half cooked and add less water.

-While lentils are cooking pre-heat the oven to 200°C. Cut eggplants in half lengthwise and arrange them in a baking tin.
+While lentils are cooking pre-heat the oven to 200°C. Cut eggplants in half lengthwise and arrange them on a baking sheet.
 Slash them all over with a sharp knife in a diamond pattern.
 Brush the cut surfaces generously with olive oil, season with salt and pepper and sprinkle with rosemary.
-Bake for 25-30 mins until soft and browned.
+Bake for 25-30 mins or until soft and browned.

 Mix lemon juice into the tahini, then add enough water to give a thick pouring consistency.
 Season with salt and pepper.
 Place pine nuts in a dry frying pan and stir over moderate heat until golden.